Code-Institute-Submissions/CrankyCat-Loves-Coding-how-do-you-do_DecResub/README.md

   - AWS S3 was used for storing CSS and media.

-  - DMB was used for styling.
+  - Bootstrap was used for styling.

   - Email verification with Google.